MXClyde/mendix-kubernetes-azure/README.md

 - Account with Owner role assignment on the target Azure Subscription.
 - Azure DevOps or Azure DevOps Server administrator access (needed to install Extensions)
 - App DNS records and SSL certificates (can be wildcards)
+- Make sure all Azure Resource Providers used in this how-to are enabled on the subscription.
+More info about this [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services).

 ### Step A. Deploying Container Platform (Azure Kubernetes Service)